ShubhamSahu-Hestabit/git-mastery-day3/MERGE-POSTMORTEM.md

 ## Learnings
 - `git commit` saves changes **locally only**.
-- `git push` is required to publish commits to GitHub.
+- `git push` is required to publish commits and push to GitHub.
 - Merge conflicts occur during **merge operations**, not during commits.
 - Conflicts must be resolved manually when the same lines are changed differently.
 - A proper merge commit preserves complete project history.